kyletimmermans/flashback/README.md

 -Put _missions.gsc back into patch_mp.ff
 -setclientDvar makes infections sticky
--only file left in this repo should be _missions.gsc and release should be zipped up patch_mp.ff file
+-only file left in this repo should be _missions.gsc and release should be zipped up patch_mp.ff file -Couldn't have done this without ImaCoww from TheTechGame, his Infectable v3 menu is the base / inspiration of mine

 Unlock menu:
 -Unlock all